Retire in Chile

 When we asked people living in Chile what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Chile is generally quite pleasant.
 The country is known for its stunning landscapes, friendly people, and vibrant culture.
 Expats and digital nomads can find a wide range of activities to enjoy, from exploring the country's many national parks to sampling the local cuisine.
 Chile also offers a good quality of life, with affordable housing, excellent healthcare, and a low cost of living.
 Additionally, the country is home to a large expat community, making it easy to make friends and find support.
-All in all, Chile is an excellent destination for expats and digital nomads looking for an exciting and rewarding experience," said one retiree in Chile.
+All in all, Chile is an excellent destination for expats and digital nomads looking for an exciting and rewarding experience," said one retiree in living in Chile.

 What do I need to know before retiring in Chile?